Bridge To Nowhere

 Option 2: Ride the Kaiwhakuka Track and the Mangapurura Track, starting from Whakahoro (the norhtern entrance):

-This is our recommendation for intermediate to experienced mountain bikers.
+This is our recommendation for experienced mountain bikers only.
 The logistics are similar (to the easier trip described above), but the round trip is best started from National Park (or Taupo).

 The 4 parts of the round trip journey are as follows: